CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/members/index.md

 - - -

 # **Jaidon Braswell** - Member
-**Bio**:  A 12 year old student who uses Ubuntu as his primary Operating Systems.
+**Bio**:  A 12 year old student who uses Ubuntu as his primary Operating System.
 He is a self taught coder and experiments with other Linux Operating Systems as they release new versions.

 _**This member list is opt in.
 Please contact Devi or Rex if you wish to be added.**_